shyrahnama/exercise_plankk_api/README.md

 # Some Choices I made during the exercise

+* API Namespace: I chose /v1/{resource}, under the assumption that this will live at a subdomain api.plankk.com
 * CORS -- Chose to allow all origins for now to allow it to be queried live
 * Decided to use the Netflix model serialization Library instead of the standard AMS -- performs better and AMS is no longer being maintained.
 Also, wanted to learn something new.
   * Faster Performance